Joel-Laeubin/ToDo-List/README.md

 Since we store data in a local SQLite database, be advised to add the jdbc-sqlite driver to your project classpath (eclipse) or your project libraries (IntelliJ).
 We went ahead and placed the [jdbc-driver from xerial](https://github.com/xerial/sqlite-jdbc) inside the **lib-directory** of the project.
-Once you have added this dependency to your project (just as you do for JavaFX), you're all set and ready.
+Once you have added this dependency to (just as you do for JavaFX), you're all set and ready.
 For a more detailed guide, read the chapters below.

 ## Adding the SQLite-JDBC driver in IntelliJ